-The BOD's central

-role in the strategic
+The BOD's central role in the strategic guidelines and the Company's objectives, including sustainability polices strategy, evolution and strategies.

-guidelines andA Sustainability an

-Scenarios Commit

-was set up in 2014

-examine integratic

-issues between

-sustainability policessustainability polices

-and strategies.Scenarios and

-A Sustainability and Board induct Scenarios Committee for directors was set up in 2014 to including examine integration sustainabilit issues between strategy, evolution scenarios and business sustainability over the medium to long term.
+A Sustainability and Scenarios Committee for directors was set up in 2014 to including examine integration issues between scenarios and business sustainability over the medium to long term.